The Spanish Habsburg family tree

 Why did the Habsburgs inbred?

 Finding the perfect spouse for someone from the Habsburg family was a difficult task.
 And this was not not only because of their looks!
-To consolidate and extend their power, each Habsburg marriage was a political one.
-Keeping the power close was the main reason for them to marry close relatives.

 As a mitigating factor, the people of the 16th and 17th centuries were not aware of the threat of inbreeding.
 As long as the pope gave his blessing to the union, they could not see any obstacles to it.
 Still, I find it hard to comprehend that it was not weird to marry your daughter off to your brother.